joncinque/ocaml-fun/README.md

 # ocaml-fun
-Just a few exercises working with functional programming language OCaml
+Just a few fun exercises learning and working with OCaml